mtsoares/kubernetes-lab/Lab06/README.md

 * Check if all namespaces are available for browsing
 * Check if all Pods and Deployments created are visible
 * Check if all Services and Ingresses are available
+* Try to manage the "local" cluster using the kubeconfig file offered by the Rancher manager.